sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Set-ConfigEdgeServer.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type

-### Citrix.Configuration.Sdk.Edgeserver
+### Citrix.Configuration.Sdk.EdgeServer
    You can pipe the edge servers to be updated into this command.
 ## Return Values

-### None Or Citrix.Configuration.Sdk.Edgeserver
+### None or Citrix.Configuration.Sdk.EdgeServer
    This cmdlet does not generate any output, unless you use the PassThru parameter, in which case it generates a Citrix.Configuration.Sdk.EdgeServer object.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> Set-ConfigEdgeServer EdgeSrv1 -ZoneUid d8fe27fa-f33c-47ee-b6b5-80241f536164
 ```
-#### Description
-Associates the edge server 'EdgeSrv1' to a zone specified by its UID
+   Description<br>-----------<br>Associates the edge server 'EdgeSrv1' to a zone specified by its UID